AndhyGomez/AIGame/README.md

   * Contains logic/algorithms for the LoShu game

 ## Note:
 1. File to be read must be outside of src folder and must have the format seen below.
+(Both for Sudoku and LoShu)

 0 4 0 0 0 0 1 7 9